Feldberg, Baden-Württemberg: History

 The first mention of Feldberg was made in 983, but there was a separate municipality with the same name until January 1, 1939, when isolated pastures were combined with the municipality Bärental (970 m above sea level).
 They were previously owned by the municipalities Bernau, Brandenberg, Hinterzarten, Menzenschwand, St. William, Todtnau and Zastler.
 What was left of Brandenberg after incorporation to Feldberg became a new district in Todtnau.

 Geography

 The Feldberg municipality has the slogan "The highest in the Black Forest" and is located in the Southern Black Forest Nature Park at the Feldberg Pass.
 It is located between Wiesental (to the south) and Gutachtal (to the north).
 The largest section of the municipality is the "Falkau" area, where the town hall is located.

 Community structure

 The current Feldberg municipality includes the three former municipalities of Feldberg, Altglashütten, and Falkau and consists of 30 villages, sections, farms, and cottages and houses.

 Climate

-Feldberg has a subarctic climate (Köppen: Dfc; Trewartha: Eolo) due to its high altitude with short, cool summers and long, cold winters.
+Feldberg has a subalpine climate (Köppen: Dfc; Trewartha: Eolo) due to its high altitude with short, cool summers and long, cold winters.
 Precipitation is very high and frequent year round.

 The Feldberg weather station has recorded the following extreme values: